Roles and Permissions

 Introduction

-An organisation can contain any number of employees or external contractors as users of its Turbo360 account to manage and monitor the associated services.
+An organization can contain any number of employees or external contractors as users of its Turbo360 account to manage and monitor the associated services.

-Not all employees or contractors of an organisation can be granted authorization to execute all activities on Turbo360-managed applications.
-Depending on the features and configurations of the applications, an organisation may require many access restrictions.
+Not all employees or contractors of an organization can be granted authorization to execute all activities on Turbo360-managed applications.
+Depending on the features and configurations of the applications, an organization may require many access restrictions.
 An account with too many permissions is vulnerable to security breaches.

 Turbo360's fine-grained access control is aided by a user access policy with personalised function capability.